Catholic Health Australia looks beyond efficiency to healing | The Catholic Weekly

 The faith-fuelled commitment to recognising the dignity of all through compassion, kindness and empathy is not just a brake preventing us from doing the wrong thing, but also an inspiration to practice a more complete vision of health care.

 Notably, the mission-based approach to health care encourages a greater focus on those at the margins of society.
-Sister Clare Nolan rsc spoke movingly at the conference of how St Vincent’s in Sydney was drawn into caring for AIDS victims at the beginning of the crisis; Andrew Padayachy used his own experience as both a patient and a peer worker in the forensic mental health system to sketch how all too often the treatment of mentally ill prisoners was more about the convenience of the institution than the health or dignity of the patient; and a panel discussed the corrosive impact of loneliness, particularly for older people.
+Sister Clare Nolan rsc spoke movingly at the conference of how St Vincent’s in Sydney was drawn into caring for AIDS victims at the beginning of the crisis; Andrew Padayachy used his own experience as both a patient and a peer worker in the forensic mental health system to sketch how all too often the treatment of those experiencing mental illness in the prison system was more about the convenience of the institution than the health or dignity of the patient; and a panel discussed the corrosive impact of loneliness, particularly for older people.

 For almost a century after European settlement, faith-based institutions had a near-monopoly on Australia’s front-line health and aged care, and as the system becomes ever more corporatised and impersonal, CHA’s conference was a timely reminder that we still have a key role to play in ensuring that not only should everyone get the care they need, but also of the importance of responding to our own call to mission by treating patients and residents as people rather than a person-shaped assemblage of medical symptoms.